Dython-Team/caspian_second/README.md

 # caspian_second
 open analysis.ipynb

+create a virtual enviroment and install dependency in requirements.txt

 create a folder named 'data' in main root like this:

  ___caspican_env
 |